0dot0repeating/quakemovement/README.md

 - `MaxGroundSpeed`, `MaxAirSpeed`, `MaxFlySpeed`, `MaxWaterSpeed`, `MaxCSlideSpeed`: **double**
   - Your maximum speed in the five contexts.
 These values are in units/s.
+    Negative values represent no hard speed cap.

 - `GroundFriction`, `AirFriction`, `FlyFriction`, `WaterFriction`, `CSlideFriction`: **double**
   - Controls how quickly your speed degenerates in the five contexts.
 These values are in half-times (in seconds): that is to say, the values represent how many seconds it takes for friction to reduce your velocity to half of its current value.
 Higher values result in less friction.
 A table to quickly convert Quake friction values to half-time values is at the bottom of this README.
+    Values equal to or less than 0 mean "no friction".

 - `StopGroundSpeed`, `StopAirSpeed`, `StopFlySpeed`, `StopWaterSpeed`, `StopCSlideSpeed`: **double**
   - The friction functions will act like your speed is at least this value when slowing you down.